fieldsoftheworld/.github/profile/README.md

 - **Inference tools**: CLI to run field boundary detection on new imagery (FTW CLI, which you can find in the [ftw-baselines](https://github.com/fieldsoftheworld/ftw-baselines) repository)
 - **Formatting tools**: Resources to convert raw data into FTW-compliant format (e.g., fiboa to FTW train/test split) (fiboa CLI, which you can find in the [fiboa/cli](https://github.com/fiboa/cli) repository)
 - **QGIS Plugin**: A plugin to browse and interact with field data within QGIS.
 Currently in alpha ([ftw-qgis-plugin](https://github.com/fieldsoftheworld/ftw-qgis-plugin))

+The goal for both the tools and the web app is to make it easy to run a number of field boundary models, not just FTW baseline models or FTW benchmark data derived ones.

 ### 🌐 FTW Web App